sysfce2/AviSynth_masktools/README.md

 - mt_logic: 8-16 bit: AVX2, float:AVX
 - mt_edge: 10-16 bit and 32 bit float: SSE2/SSE4 optimization
 - mt_edge: 32 bit float AVX
+- new: mt_luts: weight expressions as an addon for then main expression(s) (martin53's idea)
+    - wexpr
+    - ywExpr, uwExpr, vwExpr
+  If the relevant parameter strings exist, the weighting expression is evaluated for each source/neighborhood pixel values (lut or realtime, depending on the bit depth and the "realtime" parameter).
+  Then the usual lut result is premultiplied by this weight factor before it gets accumulated.

 **v2.2.2 (20170223)** completed high bit depth support
 - All filters work in 10,12,14,16 bits and float (except mt_logic which is 8-16 only)